per1234/EtherEventQueue/README.md

 - Repeat this process with the other required libraries
 - Modify the stock Arduino Ethernet library following these instructions: http://forum.arduino.cc/index.php?topic=82416.0
 - uncomment #define SENDERIP_ENABLE in EtherEvent.cpp
+- If you are using the Flash library then uncomment #include "Flash.h" in EtherEventQueue.cpp and EtherEventQueue.h
-- EtherEventQueue library configuration parameters(EtherEventQueue.cpp):
+- EtherEventQueue library configuration parameters
   - there are several paramerters that can be configured in the library, they are documented there
 - Restart the Arduino IDE
 - File>Examples>etherEventQueueExample